 Dear Your Teen:

 Standing by his son as he comes into his own identity will ensure that lines of communication stay open between this father and his teen.
-This is of the utmost importance because when teens feel rejected or shamed for their identities or behaviors, they’re more likely to ‘go underground’ with their activities, lying to parents about friends, where they’ve been, etc.
+This is of the utmost importance.
+When teens feel rejected or shamed for their identities or behaviors, they’re more likely to ‘go underground’ with their activities.
+They may lie to parents about friends, where they’ve been, etc.

 It’s also wonderful to see that more and more fathers are accepting of their sons who identify as LGBTQ because it hasn’t always been the case.
 Some fathers may feel that they’ve somehow failed in the job of teaching their sons about ‘becoming a man.’
-However, by standing up for his gay son, an act that is simultaneously brave and compassionate.
+However, standing up for his gay son can be an act that is simultaneously brave and compassionate.

-As tempting as it may be to condemn the mother’s actions in front of his son, doing so could risk creating an ‘us vs. her’ dynamic.
+It may be tempting to condemn the mother’s actions in front of his son.
+However, doing so could risk creating an ‘us vs. her’ dynamic.
 It’s possible to be supportive of his son without damaging the mother-son relationship.

 In the absence of abusive behavior, the father may be able to capitalize on his co-parenting relationship with the mother and advocate on behalf of the teen.
-He can try to take a collaborative approach with the mother, focusing on what is best for the teen and his development going forward.
+He can try to take a collaborative approach with the mother.
+Try to focus on what is best for the teen and his development going forward.
 If that goes well, the father may be the best person to try to mediate some kind of reconciliation between the two of them.

 If the mother isn’t ready to have those kinds of conversations, it’s okay to wait.
 She’ll likely come around if she decides that a relationship with her son is more important that her objections to his identity.
 In the meantime, the most important thing the father can do is continue to be a source of love, support, and acceptance for his son.